 The Dreamlands: Aisling’s Quest actually has a decent amount of puzzles crammed into the short running time – a lot more than I would have expected.
 The puzzles all vary from one another as well, with none of them being a repeat of another.
 However, this does lead to some puzzles standing out as being not up to the same standard as a few of the others and some being more cumbersome than they should be.
 One such puzzle is one of the first you come across where you need to spin three rings of a circular image to make the whole image – everyone’s seen these right?!
 Well, in this puzzle, it takes a very long time to rotate the pieces and you can only go one way – this means that if you press it one time too many, then you have to patiently wait as you rotate it all the way around once again.
 Some of the later puzzles are a bit more interesting though with only the Hidden Object ones causing an issue, as stated below.

 The other mechanic I was surprised to see is a combat mechanic.
-Okay, it’s a very basic process which is very simplistic, but it’s not one I would have expected to see within The Dreamlands: Aisling’s Quest.
+Okay, it’s a very basic process that is very simplistic, but it’s not one I would have expected to see within The Dreamlands: Aisling’s Quest.
 This involves you having to fend off men in cloaks as they approach you by clicking on them with your lantern.
 A similar mechanic is used later on in the game as well.
 Like I said, nothing major but it was surprising and adds a little more entertainment into the game.

 Issues in the NA version:

-Personally, I had a few issues with The Dreamlands: Aisling’s Quest, issue which I have reported to the developer and have been advised should be resolved once the EU version is ready to distribute later this year.
+Personally, I had a few issues with The Dreamlands: Aisling’s Quest, an issue which I have reported to the developer and have been advised should be resolved once the EU version is ready to distribute later this year.
 So, these are the things I ran into which are present as of now in the North American version yet they aren’t game-breaking (unless I state otherwise) and should be resolved before our version is released: